Rewritability in Monadic Disjunctive Datalog, MMSNP, and Expressive Description Logics: Translating Boolean MDDLog to generalized CSP

 \end{enumerate} A good way to think about what is achieved in this first step is that, when the resulting program is evaluated on an instance of bounded treewidth, then it suffices to map the rule bodies to individual bags while it is never necessary to cross `bag boundaries'.

-To construct $\Pi_B$, we first extend $\Pi$ with all rules that can be obtained from a rule in $\Pi$ by identifying variables; we will refer to this step as the \emph{collapsing step}.
+To construct $\Pi_B$, we first extend $\Pi$ with all contractions of rules in $\Pi$; we will refer to this step as the \emph{collapsing step}.
 We then split up rules that are not biconnected into multiple rules by exhaustively executing the following rewriting steps: \begin{itemize}

 \item replace every rule $p(\vect{y}) \leftarrow q_1(\vect{x}_1) \wedge q_2(\vect{x}_2)$ where $\vect{x}_1$ and $\vect{x}_2$ share exactly one variable $x$ but both contain also other variables with the rules $p_1(\vect{y}_1) \vee Q(x) \leftarrow q_1(\vect{x}_1)$ and $p_2(\vect{y}_2) \leftarrow Q(x) \wedge q_2(\vect{x}_2)$, where $Q$ is a fresh monadic IDB relation and $p_i(\vect{y}_i)$ is the restriction of $p(\vect{y})$ to atoms that are nullary or contain a variable from $\xbf_i$, $i \in \{1,2\}$;